grab/engineering-blog/_posts/2023-11-20-road-localisation-grabmaps.md

   </figure>
 </div>

-For this to be possible we have to find a way to localise each road and identify its associated country.
+For this to be possible, we have to find a way to localise each road and identify its associated country.
 Once this localisation process is complete, we can replicate all this information specific to a given border onto each individual road.
 This information includes details such as the country name, driving side, and official language.
 We can go even further and infer more information, and add hyperlocal data.
 For example, in Vietnam, we can automatically prevent motorcycle access on the motorways.

 Assigning each road on the map to a specific area, such as a country, service area, or subdivision, presents a complex task.
 So, how can we efficiently accomplish this?